ianchouinard/CpuMonitorApp/README.md

 # Cpu Monitor Applet
 A basic java web api and angular app to test making a basic web api with java.

-Java web api built with Jersey and Grizzley
+Java web api built using the Jersey framework.

 ## App Overview
 This app exposes a few cpu and memory based stats of the host system via a Java web api and renders them in a small Angular (v6) app.